-Book: "Night Job"
+"Night Job"

 This book, “Night Job” by Karen Hesse and illustrated by Brian Karas, provides a unique perspective on work and how it relates to raising a family.
 I haven’t yet come across a children’s book that gives this feeling of work— work that is not glamorous but commonplace and yet crucial, invisible yet grueling— and does it not in service of promoting the work, but rather the worker as a parent.

-The cover of "Night Job".
+The front cover of the book "Night Job" by Karen Hesse.

 In the story, a father and son ride a motorcycle across the city as the sun sets, arriving at a school to open the door and begin the night.
 The dad is a custodian, and without any pomp he begins his nightly work cleaning floors, emptying bins, sweeping.
 Meanwhile, the boy shoots hoops in the gym, eats snacks, and pitches in to help his dad.